Santos Laguna

-Club Santos Laguna, S.A. de C.V., simply known as Santos Laguna or Santos, is a Mexican professional football club based in Torreón, Coahuila.
-The club competes in Liga MX, the top division of Mexican football.

-Founded in 1983 as Club Santos IMSS Laguna by the Mexican Social Security Institute of the state of Durango, and the following year it changed to its current name.
+Club Santos Laguna, S.A. de C.V., simply known as Santos Laguna or Santos, is a professional football club based in Torreón, Coahuila.
+The club competes in Liga MX, the top division of Mexican football, and plays its home matches at Estadio Corona.
+Founded in 1983 as Club Santos IMSS Laguna by the Mexican Social Security Institute of Durango.
+The club reached the top division in 1988 by acquiring the franchise of Ángeles de Puebla.
+Santos Laguna is one of seven Mexican clubs that have never been relegated.

-Santos Laguna reached Mexico's top division after buying Ángeles de Puebla.
-The club debuted in the Primera División in the 1988–89 season.
-Domestically, Santos Laguna has won 6 Liga MX titles, one Copa MX and one Campeón de Campeones.
+Domestically, Santos Laguna has won six Liga MX titles, one Copa MX and one Campeón de Campeones.
 Internationally, it finished as runners-up twice in the CONCACAF Champions League.

-Santos is the third football club formed in the Comarca Lagunera region, after the unsuccessful clubs Laguna (which was moved to Ciudad Nezahualcóyotl, State of Mexico) and Club Torreón (which was moved to Guadalajara, Jalisco).
-In 2018, the club celebrated its 35th anniversary with a change in their logo.
-In a February 17, 2013 poll, by Consulta Mitofsky, it was the fifth-most-popular team in Mexico.
+The club debuted in Primera División in the 1988–89 season, it is the third football club formed in the Comarca Lagunera region, after Laguna (which was moved to Ciudad Nezahualcóyotl, State of Mexico) and CF Torreón (which was moved to Guadalajara, Jalisco).
+In 2013, it was the fifth most popular club in Mexico.